saliormoon/Cookbook/recipes/CompilingUnderWindows.md

     make pack-win64

-in order to build the installer file for either 32bit or 64bit.
+in order to build the installer file for either 32 bit or 64 bit.

 ### Executables only